nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 - Resolves the timeline, using the [timeline-library](https://github.com/SuperFlyTV/supertimeline)
 - Calculates new target-states for each relevant point in time
-- Maps the target-state to each play-out device.
+- Maps the target-state to each playout device.
 - Compares the target-states for each device with the currently-tracked-state and..
 - ..generates commands to send to each device to account for the change.
 - The commands are then put on queue and sent to the devices at the correct time.

 :::info
-For more information about what play-out devices the TSR supports, and examples of the timeline-objects, see the [README of TSR](https://github.com/nrkno/sofie-timeline-state-resolver#timeline-state-resolver)
+For more information about what playout devices the TSR supports, and examples of the timeline-objects, see the [README of TSR](https://github.com/nrkno/sofie-timeline-state-resolver#timeline-state-resolver)
 :::

 :::info